PrefectHQ/prefect/docs/ui/overview.md

 The Prefect UI is available via [Prefect Cloud](/ui/cloud/) by logging into your account at [https://app.prefect.cloud/](https://app.prefect.cloud/).

-The Prefect UI is also available in any environment where a Prefect server is running with `prefect server start`.
+The Prefect UI is also available in any environment where a Prefect server is running with `prefect orion start`.

 <div class="terminal">
 ```bash